Five or six inch Drywall Taping Knife

-What should you look for when buying a six inch knife?
-Generally the most important factor to consider with six inch knives is their flexibility.
+What should you look for when buying a six-inch knife?
+Generally, the most important factor to consider with six-inch knives is their flexibility.
 An experienced taper will prefer a certain flexibility when using the knife.
-A stiff knife is better for scraping material.
-A more flexible knife may be easier to use when coating angles and bedding in tape however, it requires using more pressure to press the mud from the back of paper tape.
-This is something that a only an experienced drywall finisher will get a feel for, or develop a touch for.
-Some drywall finishers prefer stainless steel knifes but these are generally stiffer and may be considered too stiff for some tradesmen.
+A stiff knife is better for scrapping material.
+A more flexible knife may be easier to use when coating angles and bedding in tape however, it requires using more pressure to press the mud from the back of the paper tape.
+This is something that only an experienced drywall finisher will develop a feel for, or develop a touch for.
+Some drywall finishers prefer stainless steel knives but these are generally stiffer and may be considered too stiff for some tradesmen.

 One feature that is nice to have, though not essential, for a six-inch knife is a metal tip on the bottom of the handle.
 This is can be used to hammer-in nails that are sticking out slightly from the drywall paper or to create a small indention in the drywall paper which can be useful for covering imperfections.

 When buying a five or six-inch drywall knife, it is good to have a couple of options available to choose from.
 As you get more familiar with the slight differences in size and flexibility, you will come to develop a feel for your favorite type of knife.